kagetoki/articles/FSharp.eng.md

 ```
 And this code would do *exactly* what we meant by that - real equality. `Equals` that compares objects by reference *is a pure garbage*, we've already got `Object.ReferenceEquals`, thanks.

 One could argue that no one needs it, since in real life projects we compare objects so rarely, that it's no big deal to override `Equals` & `GetHashCode` manually.
-But I think that cause-effect relationship is going backwards here: we don't compare regular objects because manual overriding and *maintaining* of `Equals` and `Compare` is to expensive.
+But I think that cause-effect relationship is going backwards here: we don't compare regular objects because manual overriding and *maintaining* of `Equals` and `Compare` takes enormous effort.
 However when it comes for free, the use can be found immediately: you can put them into `HashSet` or `SortedSet`, use them as a key in `Dictionary` and don't bother comparing objects by their ids, but just compare them (although id option is still available of course).

 ## Discriminated Unions